vasanthv07/GEOSPATIAL-OBJECT-DETECTION/README.md

 ### Semantic Annotation

+The dataset includes 72 images grouped into 8 larger tiles.
 The images are labeled and contain the following classes:

 | Name       | R   | G   | B   | Color                                                                                              |